 2. COLD CHAIN

 Temperature-controlled storage and transportation is also a critical element of the supply chain for Food & Bev, having a shipment of chilled or frozen food exposed to heat for too long means spoilage and risk of food poisoning for your customers.
 Unfortunately, if you are a small business, you might not have the resources to ensure constant temperature.
 But that is not a a critical issue.
 Chilled and frozen food can safely be exposed to high temperature for a short time.
-Usually 2 hours.
+Usually, if for less than 2 hours, most foods are fine.

 Make sure to check your fridges and freezers regularly, constantly monitor that they are functioning well.
-When receiving and shipping goods make sure to:
+When you receive and ship goods make sure to:

 - On receipt, check the temperature of the truck twice.
 One measure for each end of the trailer.
 You can use a laser thermometer; they sell for less that £100.00.
 The area near the doors of the truck can be warmer that the desired temp, but the end of the trailer must be cold.
 If not, it’s your right to reject the good!